isaac-criddle/348ClothComparison/README.md

 This implementation does run in Houdini, and it does implement the primary elements of Vertex Block Descent, namely, Gauss-Seidel iteration over points to satisfy a variational formulation of each point's constraints.

-It is also more stable than Vellum.
-I ran the following simulation without self-collisions, taking 6 minutes on an I9 CPU with 24 threads:
+My implementation is also more stable than Vellum.
+I ran the following simulation without self-collisions, taking 6 minutes on an I9 CPU with 24 threads, ~80,000 points, 240 time steps:

 https://github.com/user-attachments/assets/574f176e-e0c6-4f8a-9481-6d85b9055e38

-And subsequently in Vellum on a 4080ti GPU:
+To compare against Vellum on a 4080ti GPU with the same parameters:

 https://github.com/user-attachments/assets/b4e746f5-3c31-4650-b42f-be4ad39a4322